 It complements the theory taught in OPT018, and is particularly suitable for those optometrists who have had a career break from general optometric practice, or are seeking to sample British optometry.
 Students will receive practical training in several key aspects of modern primary eye care practice: studying this module will enable students to return to optometric practice confident and equipped with the latest practical skills towards good clinical practice.

 |Credits||10 credits - CET points available|

 Additional information: This module complements OPT013 and OPT018.

-This module is taught via 6 tutorials and 2 practical training sessions, with supporting resources and references supplied.
-The complementary theoretical knowledge is found in OPT018 and students must complete this module in advance.
+This module is taught via tutorials and practical training sessions during contact days with supporting resources and references supplied.
+The complementary theoretical knowledge is found in OPT018, and students must complete this module in advance.

 - The type and structure of questions used in history and symptoms taking and adapting the clinical assessments accordingly.

 - The different methods of viewing the patient's fundus and the advantages and disadvantages of each method.

 - The use of cover test in binocular vision assessment.

 - The use of fixation disparity in binocular vision assessment.